OpenEvalProject/evals/manuscripts/elife-35954/v2/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/35954/elife-35954-fig9-v2.jpg)

-**Figure 9.:** zfh1 isoforms in the maintenance of adult pMPs.zfh1-long (Grey) is expressed in all MPs at larval stage.
+**Figure 9.:** zfh1-long (Grey) is expressed in all MPs at larval stage.
 Silencing of zfh1-long by miR-8 (Red) facilitates the MPs differentiation. zfh1-short (Green) transcription is driven and maintained in pMPs by a Notch responsive element (Enh3, Green rectangle), which may also contribute to zfh1-long regulation.
 Because zfh1-short is insensitive to miR-8, Zfh1 protein is maintained in pMPs, enabling them to escape differentiation and persist as MPs in the adult.

-## Zfh1 maintains a population of satellite-like cells in adult drosophila
+### Zfh1 maintains a population of satellite-like cells in adult drosophila

 Until recently, the fly has been thought to lack a persistent muscle stem cell population, leading to speculation about how its muscles could withstand the wear and tear of its active lifestyle.
 Now it emerges that expression of Zfh-1 identifies a population of muscle-associated cells in the adult that retain progenitor-like properties (Figure 9 and Chaturvedi et al., 2017).
 Indeed we have found that Zfh-1 is critical to prevent these progenitor cells from differentiating.
 Its expression in the persistent adult ‘satellite-like’ cells is dependent on a specific Zfh1 enhancer, which is directly regulated by Notch.
 Activity of Notch is important for maintaining Zfh1 expression and hence is required to sustain the progenitor status of these cells, similar to the situation in mammalian satellite cells, which require Notch activity for their maintenance (Mourikis and Tajbakhsh, 2014; Bjornson et al., 2012).

 Using lineage-tracing method we showed that adult Zfh1 +ve cells, in normal conditions, provide new myoblasts to the fibers.
 Furthermore, conditional down regulation of zfh1 led adult pMPs to enter differentiation and resulted in flight defects, evident by a held out wing posture.
 These results demonstrate that Zfh-1 is necessary to maintain these progenitors and that, similar to vertebrate satellite cells, the Zfh1 +ve progenitor cells contribute to the adult muscles homeostasis.
 Others have recently shown that the pMPs are expanded in conditions of muscle injury where they are likely to contribute to repair (Chaturvedi et al., 2017).
 Thus the retention of a pool of progenitor cells may be critical to maintain the physiological function of all muscles in all organism types, as also highlighted by their identification in another arthropod Parahyle (Alwes et al., 2016; Konstantinides and Averof, 2014).
 Drosophila notably differs because their satellite-like cells do not express the Pax3/Pax7 homologue (gooseberry; data not shown), considered a canonical marker in mammals and some other organisms (Chang and Rudnicki, 2014).
 Nor do they express the promyogenic bHLH protein Twist (data not shown), which is present in the muscle progenitors in the embryo (Bate et al., 1991).
 Instead, Zfh1 appears to fulfill an analogous function and it will be interesting to discover how widespread this alternate Zfh1 pathway is for precursor maintenance.
 Notably, the loss of ZEB1 in mice accelerates the temporal expression of muscle differentiation genes (e.g. MHC) suggesting that there is indeed an evolutionary conserved function of Zfh1/ZEB in regulating the muscle differentiation process (Siles et al., 2013).
 This lends further credence to the model that Zfh1 could have a fundamental role in preventing differentiation that may be harnessed in multiple contexts.

-## Switching 3' UTR to protect progenitors from differentiation
+### Switching 3' UTR to protect progenitors from differentiation

 Another key feature of zfh-1 regulation that is conserved between mammals and flies is its sensitivity to the miR-200/miR-8 family of miRNAs (Antonello et al., 2015; Brabletz and Brabletz, 2010).
 This has major significance in many cancers, where loss of miR-200 results in elevated levels of ZEB1 promoting the expansion of cancer stem cells, and has led to a widely accepted model in which the downregulation of Zfh1 family is necessary to curb stem-ness (Brabletz and Brabletz, 2010).
 This fits with our observations, as we find that miR-8 is upregulated during differentiation of the MPs and suppresses Zfh1 protein expression.
 Critically however, only some RNA isoforms, zfh1-long, contain seed sites necessary for miR-8 regulation (Antonello et al., 2015).
 The alternate, zfh1-short, isoform has a truncated 3’UTR that lacks the miR-8 recognition sequences and will thus be insensitive to miR-8 regulation.
 Significantly, this zfh1-short isoform is specifically expressed in MPs that persist into adulthood and hence can help protect them from miR-8 induced differentiation during the pupal phases when both are co-expressed.
 However, the pMPs remain sensitive to forced miR-8 expression in the adult, suggesting the levels of Zfh1 are finely tuned by the expression of both zfh1-long and zfh1-short.
 This could be important to enable the differentiation of the MP progeny.
 Furthermore, the fact that Notch activity strongly promotes zfh1-short expression could explain how an elevated level of Notch signaling promotes expansion of pMPs following injury, as observed by others (Chaturvedi et al., 2017).